 RESTLESS LEG SYNDROME

-This condition typically causes a nearly irresistible urge to move the limbs, more commonly the legs.
+This condition typically causes a nearly irresistible urge to move the limbs—more commonly the legs—in order to alleviate pain or discomfort.
 It gets worse at rest, especially when sitting down or lying in bed which interferes with your ability to fall asleep.